wilsonmar/wilsonmar.github.io/_posts/2022-04-13-hashicorp-consul.md

    When app developers allow all communication in and out of their app through a Sidecar proxy, they <strong>can focus more on business logic</strong> rather than the intricacies of retries after network failure, traffic encryption, transaction tracing, etc.

-   Due to <a href="#MismatchG">G. Kubernetes and Sidecars not encrypting communications between services, Consul is becoming a popular add-on to Kubernetes Service Mesh because it can <strong>add mTLS (use of mutual TLS certificates used to encrypt transmissions</strong> on both server and clients) without coding in application code.
+   Due to <a href="#MismatchG">G. Kubernetes and Sidecars not encrypting communications between services</a>, Consul is becoming a popular add-on to Kubernetes Service Mesh because it can <strong>add mTLS (use of mutual TLS certificates used to encrypt transmissions</strong> on both server and clients) without coding in application code.

    Although <a href="#MismatchH">H. Kubernetes does not check if a service is healthy before trying to communicate</a>, Consul performs health checks and maintains the status of each service.
 Thus, <strong>Consul never routes traffic to known unhealthy pods</strong>.
 And so apps don't need to be coded with complex timeouts and retry logic.